Intelligent Rollouts

 • Maximize holiday campaign engagement — Compare messages such as “Gifts for Her” and “Gifts for Him,” then increase delivery to the variant performing best with your general audience.

-When running a message experiment and a Holdout ExperimentMeasures the effects of excluding a group of audience members from all messages or messages with specific Campaign Categories.
+When running a message experiment and a Holdout ExperimentMeasures the effects of excluding a group of audience members from all messages or messages with specific campaign categories.
 You can compare the performance of the two audience groups in reports for selected goal events. simultaneously, Airship prevents holdout group users from being included in the message experiment.
 This eliminates potentially skewed data in cases where there are overlapping experimentation audiences.
 It also ensures that the most critical experiments maintain integrity.

 Supported channels and measuring engagement